Unipotent linear suspensions of free groups: Piecewise trivial suspensions are hereditarily algorithmically tractable

 \begin{defn}[Benign graphs of groups, {\cite[Definition 5.6]{kapovich_foldings_2005}}] A finite graph of groups $\bbA$ is \emph{benign} if the following conditions are satisfied: \begin{enumerate}[(i)] \item For each vertex $v \in \verts A$ and an edge $e \in \edges A$ with $o(e)=v$ there is an algorithm with the following property.
 Given a finite set $X \subset A_v$ and an element $a \in A_v$ the algorithm decides whether is empty.
 If $I \neq \emptyset$, the algorithm produces an element of $I$. \item Every edge group $A_e$ of $\bbA$ is slender. \item Every edge group $A_e$ of $\bbA$ has solvable uniform membership problem, i.e. there is an algorithm which, given a finite subset $X \subset A_e$ and an element $a \in A_e$ decides whether or not $a \in \bk X$. \item For each vertex $v \in \verts A$ and edge $e \in \edges A$ with $o(e) = v$ there is an algorithm with the following property.
 For any finite subset $X \subset A_v$ the algorithm computes a finite generating set for the subgroup $\alpha_e(A_e) \cap \bk X.$ \end{enumerate} \end{defn}

-Observe that conditions $(i)$ to $(iv)$ are conditions on vertex groups, edge groups and the attachment maps of their adjacent edges groups.
-From an algorithmic viewpoint, we prefer to state this definition in the context of graphs of groups, however, it can also be stated in the context of $G$-trees with immediate rewriting.
+Observe that conditions $(i)$ to $(iv)$ are conditions on vertex groups, edge groups and the attachment maps of their adjacent edge groups.
+From an algorithmic viewpoint, we prefer to state this definition in the context of graphs of groups, however, it can also be stated in the context of $G$-trees.

-\begin{prop} Let $\bbX$ be a finite graph of groups, such that any vertex group $\bbX_v$ is of the form $\freegp{v} \oplus \bk {z_v}$, where $\freegp{v}$ is a free group and any attached image of edge group $\alpha_e(\bbX_e)\leq \bbX_v$ is of the form $\bk{c_v,z_v}, c_v \in \freegp{}$, then $\bbX$ is benign: properties (\ref{it:B1}) and (\ref{it:B4}) of Definition \ref{defn:benign} hold. \end{prop}
+\begin{prop} Let $\bbX$ be a finite graph of groups, such that any vertex group $\bbX_v$ is of the form $\freegp{v} \oplus \bk {z_v}$, where $\freegp{v}$ is a free group and any attached image of edge group $\alpha_e(\bbX_e)\leq \bbX_v$ is of the form $\bk{c_v,z_v}, c_v \in \freegp{v}$, then $\bbX$ is benign: properties (\ref{it:B1}) and (\ref{it:B4}) of Definition \ref{defn:benign} hold. \end{prop}

-\begin{proof} Consider the vertex group $\bbX_v= \freegp{} \oplus \bk z$, and an adjacent edge $e$, with attaching map $\alpha_e: \bbX_e\to \bbX_v$.
-Consider the standard projection $\pi_{\freegp{}}: \freegp{} \oplus \bk z \onto \freegp{}$.
-Given any finite set $S \subset \freegp{} \oplus \bk z$ it is possible to compute the image $\bar S = \pi_{\freegp{}}(S)$.
-By hypotheses the groups $\alpha_e(\bbX_e)$ that occur in Definition \ref{defn:benign} are subgroups of the form $\bk{c, z}$ where $c \in \freegp{}$.
-In particular such groups contain $\ker(\pi_{\freegp{}})$.
+\begin{proof} Consider the vertex group $\bbX_v= \freegp{v} \oplus \bk z$, and an adjacent edge $e$, with attaching map $\alpha_e: \bbX_e\to \bbX_v$.
+Consider the standard projection $\pi_{\freegp{v}}: \freegp{v} \oplus \bk z \onto \freegp{v}$.
+Given any finite set $S \subset \freegp{v} \oplus \bk z$ it is possible to compute the image $\bar S = \pi_{\freegp{v}}(S)$.
+By hypotheses the groups $\alpha_e(\bbX_e)$ that occur in Definition \ref{defn:benign} are subgroups of the form $\bk{c, z}$ where $c \in \freegp{v}$.
+In particular such groups contain $\ker(\pi_{\freegp{v}})$.
 Therefore $I = \bk S \cap a \alpha_e(\bbX_e) \neq \emptyset$ if and only if $\bar S \cap a\bk c \neq \emptyset$, which is routine to check in a free group.
 Because $g \in a\bk{c, z}$ if and only if $[a^{-1}g,c]=1$, an element of the intersection can be found by enumerating $\bk{S}$ and checking whether the commutator vanishes. (\ref{it:B1}) of Definition \ref{defn:benign} therefore holds.